ArtificialLegacy/imgscal/README.md

   * Recommended to run through WSL when using the gui library on Windows.
 * Some parts of the `gui` library may not work properly.
   * `gui.css_parse()` is added but the underlying `g.ParseCSSStyleSheet()` is currently broken.
-    * `wg_css_tag()` can still be used, but will not have any affect until the upstream issue is fixed.
+  * `gui.wg_css_tag()` can still be used, but will not have any affect until the upstream issue is fixed.
-  * Bindings for the text editor widget have not been added, as it is currently disabled upstream.
-  * Bindings for the markdown widget have also not been added for the same reason.
-  * No lua bindings for manually pushing and popping `wg_style` as widgets only exist as tables within lua.
-* When a lua panic occurs outside of the `gui.window_run()` loop, it may cause the window to now close until the process is closed.
+* When a lua panic occurs outside of the `gui.window_run()` loop, it may cause the window to not close until the process is closed.
   * Looking for a solution as calling `.Close()` on an already closed window causes GLFW to break until the process is restarted, and there is no publically exported field to check if a window is active.
 * It is currently possible to deadlock in certain circumstances.
   * Passing the same collection item twice into a function that schedules on it. e.g. `image.draw()`